 We are one of the biggest collective management organisations for neighbouring rights in Europe.
 Please read on to find out more about our activity as representatives of our rights holders.

-If you use works by artists or producers which are subject to protection under neighbouring rights legislation, you are obliged to pay fees for such exploitation.
+If you use works by performers or producers which are subject to protection under related rights legislation, you are obliged to pay fees for such exploitation.
 Based on Art.
 38, Act on Collective Management Organisations, GVL issues tariffs for different kinds of exploitation - you can take a look at them here.

 GVL issues licences to broadcasters for the exploitation of commercially published sound recordings and music video clips via radio and TV, in accordance with the rights assigned to it for administration.
 Read more

 Communication to the public, or public performance, such as in restaurants, hotels or discotheques is also known as "Kneipenrecht" in Germany ("pub rights").
 In line with the statutory remuneration entitlement, public performance is subject to a licence fee.
 GVL licences the usage in the name of its members vis-a-vis the rights users.
 Read more

 GVL issues licences for making copies of commercially published sound recordings and music video clips in certain areas pursuant to the rights that have been assigned to it for administration, e.g. to manufacturers of blank media and recording devices.
 Read more

 If a commercially published sound recording or a music video clip are offered for rental or lending, provided they have a profit-making purpose, remuneration entitlements arise for contributing performers, producers, event organisers or music video clip producers.
 In such cases, the party responsible for the rental or lending process must pay GVL such fees as raised by GVL for this kind of exploitation based on the "rental tariff".
 Read more